 In 2007, Loupes Around the World was founded to provide surgeons in developing countries with the loupes they need to better operate on their patients.
 Surgical loupes are magnifying glasses that allow surgeons to see smaller delicate structures when operating.
 Since 2008, ReSurge's programs have benefited from the donations Loupes Around the World has made to its partners around the world.

-Since 1978, Mobile Instruments has been providing quality surgical equipment maintenance and repair to hospitals nationwide.
-For more than five years, Mobile Instruments has been generously repairing and sharpening some of ReSurge's most important surgical instruments free of charge.
+Since 1978, Mobile Instrument has been providing quality surgical equipment maintenance and repair to hospitals nationwide.
+For several years, Mobile Instrument has generously repaired and sharpened some of ReSurge's most important surgical instruments free of charge.

 Syde Hurdus Charitable Foundation

 Year after year, the Syde Hurdus Charitable Foundation helps support life-changing